Digital X-Rays for Children in Alpharetta, Johns Creek and Roswell, GA

 - Causes of any swelling in the mouth

-The ability to use x-rays allows dentists’ the most thorough and complete picture of the status of a child’s oral and dental health.
-X-rays are necessary to help diagnose cavities located in between teeth, which we are unable to detect by a regular oral exam and it also provides us information regarding the size of the cavities.
-Not only do x-rays detect decay, but also it provides us information regarding the growth pattern of erupting permanent teeth.
-Dental x-rays are also used to evaluate results from trauma, diagnose any bone disease or oral pathology, abscess or cyst development, tumor development, and plan orthodontic treatment.
+The ability to use X-rays allows dentists the most thorough and complete picture of the status of a child’s oral and dental health.
+X-rays are necessary to help diagnose cavities located in between teeth, which we are unable to detect by a regular oral exam and it also provides us with information regarding the size of the cavities.
+Not only do X-rays detect decay, but also provide us with information regarding the growth pattern of erupting permanent teeth.
+Dental X-rays are also used to evaluate results from trauma, diagnose any bone disease or oral pathology, abscess or cyst development, tumor development, and plan orthodontic treatment.

 Frequency of X-Ray Use

-It is important to minimize the use of x-rays on patients as we don’t want to expose patients to large levels of radiation.
-The American Academy of Pediatric Dentistry recommends the use of radiographs (x-rays) every 6 months for children with high risk of tooth decay.
+It is important to minimize the use of X-rays on patients as we don’t want to expose patients to large levels of radiation.
+The American Academy of Pediatric Dentistry recommends the use of radiographs (x-rays) every 6 months for children with a high risk of tooth decay.

-Most pediatric dentists take x-rays once a year as we only want to be taking x-rays when there is cause for concern for dental disease or cavities.
+Most Alpharetta pediatric dentists take X-rays once a year as we only want to be taking X-rays when there is cause for concern for dental disease or cavities.

 Are X-Rays Safe?